 The rufous hummingbird is widely acknowledged as the most aggressive of the North American hummingbirds.
-Despite also being one of the smallest hummingbirds, and this tiny copper-colored bird will readily attack birds many times its size.
+Despite also being one of the smallest hummingbirds, and this tiny copper-colored member of the Trochilidae family will readily attack birds many times its size.
 Yet even with a territorial attitude, this hummingbird is a welcome and beautiful addition to many yards in western North America, and is a surprising eastern guest in some winter yards as well.
 Learn what makes this orange hummingbird so distinctive through this informative fact sheet.

 - Scientific Name: Selasphorus rufus

 Rufous Hummingbird Identification

 While small birds like hummingbirds can be challenging to identify, the rufous hummingbird has several distinct field marks that make it easy to recognize.
 Males have a rusty crown, back, and flanks and an iridescent copper or red gorget, though the throat can look dark or black in shadows or poor light.
 The shoulders may be slightly green and some males have a green wash on the back, though an orange back is more common (only 5-10 percent of rufous hummingbird males show a green back).
 The chest is white and there is often a white streak down the abdomen, giving the bird a vest-like look.

 Females have a green head and back with a white, slightly speckled throat that may show a red or orange central splotch.
 Females’ sides and chest are buff-rust.
 The wings and eyes of both sexes are dark and the birds have pointed, notched tails.
 On males, the tail is orange with black tips, and females have rust at the base of the tail, green in the center, and black tips, with white tips on the three outer tail feathers on each side.

 Juveniles look similar to adult females but have less rich color and less streaking on the throat.
 Juvenile males develop more color on the throat and more rust on the underparts throughout the winter.